 Here are photos of some of the courses.
 Even tough I love purple potatoes – I use them for our traditional Christmas Eve potato salad dinner with Wieners – I never had thought one could make ice cream from them. 😉

 Now let’s come to the fashion part of the Potato Festival.
 Here are some of the Fairbanks Formal looks that caught my attention.

 What I wore to the Potato Festival

 You are wondering what I wore?
 Since there is also music and I went for a retro 40s inspired outfit that would fit the Fairbanks Formal dress code, but would also allow my husband and me to dance during the cocktail hour.
 Unfortunately, this time, the musicians did not play dance music. 🙁

 When you happen to be in Fairbanks on the Potato Festival night, the event is worth going from both a gourmet and fashion standpoint.
-Unfortunately, one never gets to Fairbanks by plain accident since the breakdown of the Eastern Blog.
+Unfortunately, one never gets to Fairbanks by plain accident since the breakdown of the Eastern Block.

 Do you attend local harvest festivals?
 Are they having a dress code?
 What do you wear to these events?
 Send me an email, I am curious.

 When you liked the post share it with your friend by tweeting them Have a look at this cool Alaska food and fashion post. #food #Alaska Click To Tweet